shrutiphad/shrutiphad/README.md

-🔭 I’m currently working on CampusHire.
+🔭 I’m currently working on CampusHire and DSA.

 🌱 I’m currently learning how to build a LLM from scratch and have a crazy drive to PITCH ideas, deals, insights :)